deepdigger/AugmentImagesAndXML/README.md

 2. Run "AugmentPicturesMain" in Python (Python 3.8 not yet supported, use 3.7)
 3. Wait...
 4. The augmented data can be found in "AugmentedImages" and "AugmentedXML"

+## Things that can be changed

+If you don't want to have the solarize-option (reverses all PixelValues over threshold) change the Range of the for-loop in AugmentImageImagenetPolicy.py from 15 to 9.